tummychow/lannoc/README.md

 Links between pages of the generated site are relative; therefore the site can be deployed directly to GitHub Pages.
 To take advantage of the ATOM feeds, you'll need to set the `base_url` in nanoc.yaml.

+## Drafts

+If an item's front matter contains `publish: false` or `draft: true`, then it will not be included in generated content.
+It won't be referenced by any other generated pages, either (for example, it won't appear on any tag pages).
+You can override that behavior by specifying `publish_drafts: true` in nanoc.yaml.

 ## Watch

 I usually execute `bundle exec guard` and `bundle exec nanoc view` in the background, to continuously recompile the nanoc site and serve it locally.
 This is similar to `jekyll serve -w`.